SamirTalwar/talks/99-problems.md

 It's really just as bad.
 Fortunately, we have one advantage: the authors of the Promise spec recognised this and added a little tool called [`Promise.all`][Promise.all] that (effectively) handles building up the array for us.
 Unlike the code above, it even makes sure it gets built in the correct order.

-I'll leave it to you to figure out how it works, but for now, just take a look at how it helps our code:
+You can [implement `Promise.all` (and other functions on arrays of promises) yourself][Promise array functions], but for now, just take a look at how it helps our code:

 <p data-height="600" data-theme-id="0" data-slug-hash="ozmYmq" data-default-tab="js,result" data-user="SamirTalwar" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/SamirTalwar/pen/ozmYmq/">Where in the world is my coffee?
 Take 4</a> by Samir Talwar (<a href="http://codepen.io/SamirTalwar">@SamirTalwar</a>) on <a href="http://codepen.io">CodePen</a>.</p>